 These habitats provide a rich diversity of bird species, from large predators like vultures and eagles to small songbirds and game birds.
-South Kazakhstan is also a major stopover point for migratory birds on their way to and from their breeding grounds in the region.
+South Kazakhstan is also a central stopover point for migratory birds on their way to and from their breeding grounds in the region.

 There are several protected areas where bird watchers can observe and appreciate these amazing creatures.
 South Kazakhstan is an ideal destination for bird watchers, as its varied landscapes and habitats make it a paradise for avian enthusiasts.